-Workers accrue one hour of paid time off for every 43 hours they provide direct support in PCA Choice, CDCS, or CSG.
-For each pay period, take the total number of hours worked providing services for a participant in PCA Choice, CDCS, or CSG and divide that number by 43 to determine the total amount of PTO earned for that pay period.
+Workers accrue one hour of paid time off for every 30 hours they provide direct support in PCA Choice, CDCS or CSG.
+For each pay period, take the total number of hours worked providing services for a participant in PCA Choice, CDCS or CSG and divide that number by 30 to determine the total amount of PTO earned for that pay period.
 Round paid time off to the nearest hundredth.
 The PCA Choice-CDCS-CSG-Reporting Spreadsheet (XLS) has a formula embedded which will automatically calculate the per pay period PTO accrual rate.

-Track the number of hours for each worker in PCA Choice, CDCS, or CSG.
-For workers who provide services through more than one PCA Choice agency or fiscal support entity, SEIU Healthcare Minnesota will track the total number of hours worked and notify each one when the worker has reached 600 hours.
+Track the number of hours for each worker in PCA Choice, CDCS or CSG.
+For workers who provide services through more than one PCA Choice agency or FMS provider, SEIU Healthcare Minnesota will track the total number of hours worked and notify the provider agency when the worker has reached 600 hours.
 To utilize PTO, a worker must have worked 600 hours or six months, whichever comes first, in covered programs.
 Although they cannot be used until the 600-hour or six-month threshold is reached, PTO hours do accrue during the first 600 hours or six months of service.

 It is a one-time requirement for each worker.

 In CDCS and CSG, bill PTO against the participant’s budget as it is accrued for hours of service provided to the participant.
-Similarly, for PCA Choice agencies set aside a portion of the PTO reimbursement rate for PTO as it is accrued.
+Similarly, for PCA Choice agencies, set aside a portion of the reimbursement rate for PTO as it is accrued.

 You must pay the worker the unused PTO the worker has earned, up to 80 hours.

-Pay the worker the same wage rate you pay the worker for the hours they work for the participant from whom they are taking time off.
+Pay the worker the same wage rate you pay the worker for the hours they work when they are taking paid time off.

 A worker must obtain the consent of the participant to use PTO.
-It is considered to be best practice to obtain this consent in writing.
+The worker should obtain consent in writing.

-If a worker has accrued time off to use and is not working because the participant is in the hospital and can’t receive services, the worker can use the paid time off he or she has accrued.
+If a worker has accrued paid time off to use and is not working because the participant is in the hospital and cannot receive services, the worker can use the paid time off he or she has accrued.

 Yes.
 Hours of paid time off are not included in the calculation of PCA hours of service provided in a month.